How To Switch To an Interest Only Mortgage

 One thing to bear in mind, however, is that it’s easier to fall into negative equity with an interest-only mortgage because you’re not gaining any equity through repayments.
 This means that your level of equity will depend entirely on the current market value of your home and whether this is more or less than when you bought it.

-It’s certainly possible, but most lenders will want to see evidence that you can afford the repayments and that you’re returning to work after your maternity leave has ended.
+It’s certainly possible, but most lenders will want evidence that you can afford the repayments and that you’re returning to work after your maternity leave has ended.
 Of course, you’ll also need to have a reliable repayment vehicle in place.

 Ask a quick question